 Murray, 30, has been suffering from his hip problem due to possible twisting and flexing of the hip on a relatively constant basis during his career, intense training from a young age making him become one of the world’s best – does unfortunately take it’s toll with injuries to the body.

 Whatever your desired activity or sport you may enjoy, the most important factor is listening to your body -take care with the effects to the sport especially if you are of the older generation, the protection is important, you can use under eye patches .
 It can be hard to accept that some activities may pass you by because of a certain injury hampering your favorite hobby.
 But don’t give up at the first hurdle, this should be a very last resort!

 It’s not uncommon for amateur/younger tennis players to be affected by these types of hip problems either, but the good news is you can manage your injuries to a certain degree if one of your hobbies happens to be a game of Tennis down your local club.

 Trying out different surfaces such as clay/grass/concrete (depending on the courts on offer at your preferred playing spot) can also be helpful, this can help avoid muscles imbalances that might develop if you were to stay on one surface.

-Keeping active, performing exercises and stretching out before and after your matches as well as some much needed rest can help massively with your recovery – eradicating a possible flare-up of pain or discomfort and strengthening the muscles around your injury as a result.
+Keeping active, performing exercises, play a sport, for example volleyball but always remember to use some kind of protection like the best ankle support for volleyball and stretching out before and after your matches as well as some much needed rest can help massively with your recovery – eradicating a possible flare-up of pain or discomfort and strengthening the muscles around your injury as a result.

 If the problem persists after two or three weeks it might be time to seek the help of a professional.
 Here at Rivermead Osteopaths, we can help with your pain – 14 million people in the UK alone suffer from various types of pain throughout their body and we’re here to try and put that right.